olawydmuch/PORTFOLIO/README.md

   My name is Aleksandra Wydmuch and I am an aspiring Software Tester.
 I graduated from the Wrocław University of Technology in the field of   Automation and Robotics (engineering studies) and Electrical Engineering, specialization Renewable Energy Systems (Master's studies).
 I     also completed postgraduate studies at WSB Wrocław in the field of Software Tester of Mobile and Server Applications.

- My goal is to develop testing knowledge and become a junior manual tester, and in the future also an automation tester, and in particular to test websites in Selenium.
+ My goal is to develop testing knowledge and become a junior manual tester, and in the future also an automation tester.

   ---

 # :hammer_and_wrench: Languages and Tools :
- * Jira
+ * Jira (basics)
- * XAMPP
+ * API (basics)
  * Devtools
- * Slack
  * MySQL
  * Linux (basic)
  * Selenium Webdriver (basic)